IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 #### Custom Row Pinning UI via extra column with icon

 Let's say that instead of an action strip you would like to show pin icons in the rows that the end user can click to change the particular row's pin state.
-This can be done by adding an extra column with a cell template with the custom icon.
+This can be done by adding an extra column with a cell template containing the custom icon.

 @@if (igxName === 'IgxGrid') {